 For a lot of people, summer and movies go hand-in-hand.
 But as every experienced movie-goer knows, some summer flicks aren’t worth the ticket price or the time.

-To help keep you savvy at the theater, we put together a list of the biggest summer blockbuster flops from the last 25 years.
+To help you become a savvy moviegoer, here’s a list of the biggest summer blockbuster flops from the last 26 years.
 The movies on this list were among the lowest-earning films of major production studios released between the first Friday in May and Labor Day weekend in their respective years, according to Box Office Mojo, a website that tracks box office revenue.

-Click through to see which summer movies fell flat, then check out their polar opposite: the highest-grossing summer movies.
+Click through to see which summer movies fell flat, then check out their polar opposites: the highest-grossing summer movies.

 1992: ‘The Vagrant’